ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/SPECIFICATION.md

    * The project aligns with current web accessibility standards and responsive design practices
    * AI or rule-based algorithms can efficiently analyze responses and generate tailored well-being tips without requiring complex machine learning models.
    * The system is web-based and mobile-compatible, ensuring accessibility for students from different devices.
-   * Cloud-based databases such as Firebase or PostgreSQL allow secure storage of anonymous assessment data while maintaining privacy.
+   * Cloud-based databases such as Firebase or PostgreSQL allow secure storage while maintaining privacy.
-   * Minimal infrastructure is required since the system primarily involves frontend development for the interface and backend development for processing results and storing recommendations.
+   * Minimal infrastructure is required (primarily frontend and backend development)
-   * The project is scalable for future enhancementslike trend tracking, professional counseling integration, and real-time chat support.
+   * The project is scalable for future enhancements like trend tracking, professional counseling integration, and real-time chat support.

+## 4.0 User Personas
+### 4.1 Stressed First-Year Student
+Alex, 18: Recently started university and feels overwhelmed by coursework, social pressures, and living away from home.
+Experiences anxiety before tests and has trouble sleeping before deadlines.
+Needs guidance on study techniques and stress management.
+### 4.2 High-Achieving Student with Anxiety
+Priya, 21: Junior with excellent grades who struggles with perfectionism and constant worry about maintaining her GPA.
+Experiences panic attacks during exam periods.
+Needs tools to manage anxiety and maintain perspective.
+### 4.3Student with Depression
+Marcus, 20: Sophomore who has been experiencing low motivation, difficulty concentrating, and feelings of hopelessness.
+His grades have been declining.
+Needs support staying engaged with coursework and connecting to professional resources.
+4.4 Working Student
+Jamal, 25: Part-time student balancing full-time work with studies.
+Feels constant time pressure and exhaustion.
+Needs efficient study strategies and time management tools that incorporate wellbeing.

 ###  Functional Requirements
 #### User Management